PhilipCastiglione/weave_codex/weave_codex_cms/README.md

 - [ ] make rich text admininistrate fields work
   * support is coming shortly: https://github.com/thoughtbot/administrate/pull/2411
+- [ ] publishing
-- [ ] enhance the publishing workflow to indicate what is dirty
+  - [ ] enhance the workflow to indicate what is dirty/what will be published
-- [ ] publish versions & backups
+  - [ ] versions & backups
 - [ ] string enums (...when I need one)
 - [ ] image fields/attachments